nategphillips/netnate/content/posts/archwsl.md

 You should get a message like `Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.`, which means everything is working.
 Just make sure to clone repos using SSH instead of HTTPS, and your credentials will automatically be certified.

-## Using WSL with VS Code

-If you'd like to use WSL with VS Code, first make sure that the WSL extension is installed.
-On the WSL side, you must have `which` installed, and either `wget` or `curl` installed so that the VS Code server can run its bash setup script without encountering any errors.
-(These packages are ubiquitous and should be installed regardless.)
-Once you've installed those, run `code .` on any folder within WSL.
-The first time you do this, the VS Code server will install itself on the WSL distro before launching an instance of VS Code connected to the remote.
-If you have trouble, consult the [docs](https://code.visualstudio.com/docs/remote/wsl).

 ## My workflow

 Everything included in and below this section pertains to my workflow specifically, which I'm documenting here mostly for my own sake.